How to Lose Muffin Top ► 4 Tips To Kick-Start A Healthier Body Today

-- Do you workout less than 3 times per week?
-Aim for at least 3 workouts per week.
+- Do you work out less than three times per week?
+Aim for at least three workouts per week.
 And if you find it especially hard to add in those extra times for exercise, consider a super effective HIIT workout.

 - Are your workouts always the same?
-Your plan should include a variety of workouts so that you don’t get used to the same routine.
+Your plan should include a variety of exercises so that you don’t get used to the same routine.

 Are special exercises for love handles the best way to reduce lower belly fat?

-Exercises focused on your side abs are not going to slim the area.
-Instead, you need to stay consistent with a full-body exercise routine and maintain a moderate calorie deficit to lose fat.
+Isolated exercises focused on your midsection are not going to slim the area.
+Instead, you need to stay consistent with a full-body exercise routine and maintain a moderate calorie deficit in order to lose body fat.

 While abs workouts don’t speed up your weight loss, there is definitely value in training your abs.
-Your midsection transfers force throughout the body and stabilizes your posture.
-Besides that, doing abs workouts will help you “discover your abs”.
-Most people only feel their stomachs.
-Learning to feel your ab muscles will improve your relationship with your body and make you more efficient in all movements.
+Your midsection transfers force throughout the body and stabilize your posture while helping to prevent injuries.
+Having a strong core assists you in your overall fitness performance.

 Shifting to a healthier lifestyle starts with how you speak of your body; negative self-talk doesn’t benefit you.
 Instead, make adjustments for a healthier lifestyle to honor your body.
 Start by changing your eating habits, making sure to get enough sleep and protein, stopping ravenous sugar cravings, and adjusting your workout plan.